Factbox - Sanctions imposed on Iran

-EU governments agreed on Thursday to impose new sanctions on Iran, an EU official said.
+The United States, Britain and Canada announced new sanctions on Iran's energy and financial sectors on Monday, and diplomats say EU governments could reach a preliminary deal on more sanctions on Tuesday.
+Iran dismissed the sanctions.

-Following are details of major sanctions imposed on Iran by the European Union, the United States and the United Nations over the years.
+Following are details of major sanctions imposed on Iran by the United States, the United Nations and the European Union over the years.

 -- Initial sanctions were imposed after Iranian students stormed the U.S. embassy and took diplomats hostage in 1979.
 Iranian products cannot be imported into the United States apart from small gifts, information material, foodstuffs and some carpets.